 Plot-Driven Novel Titles (Motifs):

 - Sharp Objects by Gillian Flynn

-But what if my title idea doesn't fit into this breakdown?
+What if my title doesn't follow this method?

-Brooklyn by Colm Toíbín.
-This novel is character-driven, yet it's named after its setting rather than its character or theme.
-Why?
-Because in the novel, the city of Brooklyn represents change and growth–some of the themes the novel explores.
+- Brooklyn by Colm Toíbín.
+This award-winning, character-driven novel is named after its setting rather than its protagonist or theme, as the setting itself is symbolic of growth and change, two themes the novel explores.

 Complex Novel Titles

 - The Unbecoming of Mara Dyer by Michelle Hodkin